 No special vaccines required.

 The United States of America is an astonishingly diverse country, with different weather patterns from east to west and north to south.
 Most of the USA is marked by contrasting seasons which generally follows the same pattern as the UK.
 However, the temperatures and climate depends entirely on the region.
-Because of these wide differences, what you pack for a holiday in the USA depends on where you are going and what season in.
+Because of these wide differences, what you pack for a holiday in the USA depends on where you are going and in which season.

 Cotton T-shirts and shorts to keep you cool in the summer;